TedHusted/awake/awake.md/awake.md

 ***

-Adrian settles into one of the two chairs in Emma’s office.
+Adrian settles into one of the two chairs in Emma’s corner office.

+Emma’s desk stretches between two corner windows, affording a spectacular view of Hoover Tower at Stanford University.
+A fern tree is perched in the corner between the two windows, behind her desk.
+Another plant is on the corner of her desk.

-“Elena is out of the office.
-I’ll update her on whatever we decide to do.”
+“Elena is out of the office,” says Adrian.
+“I’ll update her on whatever we decide to do.”

 “Thanks, Adrian,” says Ravi from the other chair.
 He speaks with a light British accent.
 Ravi brushes back a lock of thick black hair.
 “Where do we stand with the software?”